 You are the master of your destiny.
 Will you take ownership for your life today?

-Join us on the Trail to Empowerment towards a greater sense of personal development, nature connection and nature conservation.
+Join us on the Trail to Empowerment towards a greater sense of personal development, nature connection, nature conservation, self-sufficiency, empowerment and conciousness & awareness.
 Evolve with a positive mindset by facing challenges and pushing yourself out of your comfort zone.

 The only remaining question: If not now, then when?